craigcorsi/Joke-Generator-Extraordinaire/README.md

 # The Joke Generator

-This application allows the user to
+This application allows the user to generate ideas for a stand up comedy routine, utilizing API calls to return associated words and phrases, as well as images.

 ### System Recommendations